 The tradition’s resilience

 Consider what the freethinkers’ existence actually demonstrates about Islam’s intellectual resilience.
-Al-Razi questioned prophecy — and the tradition responded with sophisticated defences of prophetic necessity that addressed his specific arguments.
-Ibn al-Rawandi challenged orthodox theology — and the mutakallimun developed more precise philosophical tools in response.
-Al-Ma’arri wrote sceptical poetry — and the tradition continued to produce devotional poetry of extraordinary power alongside it.
+Al-Rāzī questioned prophecy, and the tradition responded with sophisticated defences of prophetic necessity that addressed his specific arguments.
+Ibn al-Rāwandī challenged orthodox theology, and the mutakallimūn developed more precise philosophical tools in response.
+Al-Maʿarrī wrote sceptical poetry, and the tradition continued to produce devotional poetry of extraordinary power alongside it.
 At no point did the challenges destroy the tradition.
 At every point, they strengthened it.

 The final irony is worth noting.
 The modern online atheist who cites Muslim freethinkers as evidence against Islam is often unaware that the tradition they are attacking is the very tradition that gave those freethinkers the intellectual tools, the literate culture, the institutional support, and the freedom to think as they did.
-Al-Razi did not develop his philosophical positions in a vacuum.
+Al-Rāzī did not develop his philosophical positions in a vacuum.
 He developed them within a civilisation that valued rational inquiry because its founding text commanded it.
-The freethinkers Islam produced are not evidence that Islam suppresses thought.
-They are evidence that Islam created the conditions in which serious thought — including dissenting thought — could flourish.
+The freethinkers Islam produced are evidence that Islam created the conditions in which serious thought (including dissenting thought) could flourish, rather than evidence that Islam suppresses thought.

-The tradition that produced al-Kindi, Ibn Sina, al-Biruni, Ibn Rushd, al-Khwarizmi, and Ibn Khaldun is not a tradition afraid of thought.
-It is a tradition that channelled thought toward the deepest questions — God, truth, justice, the nature of reality — and trusted that honest inquiry, pursued to its end, would confirm rather than undermine its first principles.
-That trust has been tested for fourteen centuries.
+The tradition that produced al-Kindī, Ibn Sīnā, al-Bīrūnī, Ibn Rushd, al-Khwārizmī, and Ibn Khaldūn is a tradition that channelled thought toward the deepest questions (God, truth, justice, the nature of reality) and trusted that honest inquiry, pursued to its end, would confirm rather than undermine its first principles.
+The trust has been tested for fourteen centuries.
 The freethinkers were part of the test.
 The tradition is still here.